Our Mission and Guiding Principles

 1. Nothing (About Us) Without Us

-Drawing on a disability rights movement slogan originating in the 1990s, "nothing about us without us" means that no decisions about the disability community should be made without the participation of members from our community.
-Stated in short hand "nothing without us" acknowledges that all facets of policy decisions have an effect on the disability community.
-As such, our first guiding principle asks, "Does our work center disabled people in all levels of execution?"
+Drawing on a disability rights movement slogan originating in the 1990s, "Nothing about us without us," means that no decisions about the disability community should be made without the participation of members from our community.
+Stated in shorthand, "nothing without us" acknowledges that all facets of policy decisions affect the disability community.
+As such, our first guiding principle asks, "Does our work center disabled people in all execution levels?"

 2. Intersectionality

 Intersectionality is a term coined by Kimberle Crenshaw in 1989.
-Crenshaw, a black feminist legal scholar, used the principle to describe interlocking oppressions that black women faced in the employment context noting that a black women's experiences cannot be understood by interogating blackness and womanhood separately but rather understanding how these identifies reinforce one another.
-Since then, "intesectionality" has been widely used to address multiple social justice issues including how ableism intersects with other oppressions.
+Crenshaw, a black feminist legal scholar, used the principle to describe interlocking oppressions that black women faced in the employment context, noting that a black woman's experiences cannot be understood by interrogating blackness and womanhood separately but rather by understanding how these identities reinforce one another.
+Since then, "intersectionality" has been widely used to address multiple social justice issues, including how ableism intersects with other oppressions.
 People with disabilities who experience oppression at multiple axis do not benefit when we only address ableism.
 As such, our second guiding principle asks, "Does our work address intersectional issues of oppression?"

 3. Leadership by Disabled People of Color

-Historically and even today, leadership in disability law, policy and academia is dominated by white professionals.
-Just as is the case in other professional areas, institutional racism and white privilege has create disadvantages for people of color to advance in leadership roles.
-In support of the important goals of equity and diversity, our third guiding principle asks, "Are we providing space for disabled people of color to lead?"
+Historically and even today, leadership in disability law, policy, and academia is dominated by white professionals.
+Just as is the case in other professional areas, institutional racism and white privilege have created disadvantages for people of color to advance in leadership roles.
+In support of the essential goals of equity and diversity, our third guiding principle asks, "Are we providing space for disabled people of color to lead?"